Intertain: Chapter 01

 What leads to disunity?
 What is the end result?

-Robin dived into Middle-Earth: Shadow of Mordor and demonstrated the art of slaying Uruks and infiltrating their command chain.
-He drew some unwanted attention at a stronghold, but improvised a response and eventually dominated the local captain, turning him against his warchief.
-Before long, the Uruks were fighting one another, granting Robin the easy opportunity to overthrow the enemy establishment.
+Robin dived into Middle-Earth: Shadow of Mordor and demonstrated the art of slaying Uruks and infiltrating their command.
+He drew some attention at a stronghold, but improvised a response and eventually dominated the local captain, turning him against his warchief.
+Before long, the Uruks were fighting one another, granting Robin the opportunity to overthrow the enemy establishment.

 Discussions proceeded to how some may unite for the purpose of selfish gain.
 In cases where people prioritise money, power, or fame, any harmony would be superficial, and any peace temporary.
 We contemplated the ultimate effect of internal conflict, as shown in Mark 3:23-25.

 If a kingdom is divided against itself, that kingdom cannot stand.
 If a house is divided against itself, that house cannot stand.